quko-tech/quko-tech.github.io/content/english/kosoku.md

 ########################### about service #############################
 kosoku:
   enable : true
-  title : "We have the solution you are looking for" content : "At QUKO, we bring the expertise to apply cutting-edge digital technologies across a wide range of sectors.
+  title : "Redefining high-level training in canoeing and kayaking" content : "At QUKO, we revolutionize elite sprint canoeing through cutting-edge data analytics and performance optimization technology.
-  <br>No matter the challenge—solving a problem or streamlining processes—we deliver results that are both high-quality and tailored to each client's specific needs."
+  <br>Our mission is to democratize affordable and accessible technology at the elite level, bridging the gap between coaches, athletes, and data analysts to drive a paradigm shift towards technology-based training optimization."
   image : "images/koso_foto.jpg"

 kosoku_video:
   enable : true
   youtube_id: "N_gSmXmxfF0"

 ########################## featured service ############################
 featured_service: